dieterich-lab/ecg_classification/README.md

 # ECG Classification

-This project implements classification models for distinguishing between healthy and atrial fibrillation (AF) ECG signals using real and synthetic data.
-The goal is to leverage different classification algorithms to classify ECGs based on extracted features.
+-    This project implements classification models for 2 tasks.
+        1. Discrimination of real and synthetic ECGs seprately for Healthy and AF label groups utilizing different classifiers.
+        2. Cross-domain classification of Healthy and AF ECGs utilizing real and synthetic ECG features.

-This is a use case for the main project here - https://github.com/dieterich-lab/ecg_data_synthesis The main feature extraction pipeline to get the basic ECG features for real and synthetic data is implemented here - https://github.com/dieterich-lab/ecg_processing
+-    This is a use case for the main project here - https://github.com/dieterich-lab/ecg_data_synthesis
+-    The main feature extraction pipeline to get the basic ECG features for real and synthetic data is implemented here - https://github.com/dieterich-lab/ecg_processing

 ## Installation